Project Overview and Purpose

 The N.C.
 Department of Transportation is working with the French Broad River Metropolitan Planning Organization, the City of Asheville, Buncombe County and the local NCDOT division staff to determine the appropriate roadway design for the proposed improvements.

 In addition, discussions are underway about including sidewalks and bicycle lanes as part of the proposed improvements.
 The project team anticipates holding a project scoping meeting with the regulatory resource agencies in Spring 2017, after which, work on the preliminary designs will begin.

 Once designs are ready, NCDOT will hold a public meeting to present them for review and comment.

 In 2016, biologists, architectural historians, archaeologists and community planners conducted field surveys of the project study area to assess the natural and human environments present within the area.
 Results of the surveys are detailed in a community characteristics report (2.98 MB).

-NCDOT plans to hold a public meeting in late 2017 once design concepts are complete.
+NCDOT plans to hold a public meeting in 2018 once design concepts are complete.